aszilagyi/imagelayout/README.md

 ## EXAMPLE

-A simple example of how **imagelayout.py** works can be found in the [demo](demo) directory.
+A simple example of how `imagelayout` works can be found in the [demo](demo) directory.
 Here, 6 input images are combined and labeled from A to F, and a title is added.
 The layout is defined as